meta-pytorch/torchforge/docs/source/index.md

 **For understanding the system**
 :::

-:::{grid-item-card} 💻 Usage Patterns
+:::{grid-item-card} 💻 Tutorials
-:link: usage
+:link: tutorials
 :link-type: doc

-Configuration examples, common workflows, and practical scenarios.
+Step-by-step guides and practical examples for training with TorchForge.

-**For day-to-day development**
+**For hands-on development**
 :::

 :::{grid-item-card} 📖 API Reference